-- Meet all of the requirements for licensure as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), LDH and other state agencies if applicable; and - Comply with all the terms and conditions for Medicaid enrollment.
+- Meet all of the requirements for licensure as established by state laws and rules promulgated by the Department of Health and Hospitals (DHH), - Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), DHH and other state agencies if applicable, and - Comply with all the terms and conditions for Medicaid enrollment.

-Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) and/or the Human Services Authorities or Districts as a condition of enrollment and continued participation as a waiver provider.
+Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) as a condition of enrollment and continued participation as a waiver provider.
 Attendance at a provider enrollment orientation is required prior to enrollment as a Medicaid provider.
-A Provider Enrollment Packet must be completed for each LDH administrative region in which the agency will provide services.
+A Provider Enrollment Packet must be completed for each DHH administrative region in which the agency will provide services.
 Providers will not be added to the Freedom of Choice (FOC) list of available providers until they have been issued a Medicaid provider number.